imalitavakoli/learn-es6/README.md

   // constructor will be called automatically when the class is initialized. constructor(fname, lname) {
     // A class body can only contain methods, but not data properties.
-    // So that's why we should set our properties here. this.fname = fname;
+    // So that's why we should set our properties here in the constructor. this.fname = fname;
     this.lname = lname;
   }